ngs-docs/2021-GGG298/Week4-snakemake-for-workflows/README.md

 * (note that `download_reference` doesn't take any input files, because it's downloading the data from the Internet!)
 * then, add an `input:` line to `index_reference`.
 What does it take in?
 * in `index_reference`, replace the filename it takes in the shell line with `{input}`, too.
-* now, run the commands via snakemake to see if they work -- `snakemake -p `
+* now, run the commands via snakemake to see if they work -- `snakemake -p -j 1`

 **(one) Solution**
 Add these to the end of your Snakefile